⚠️ Common Mistakes Self-Employed Borrowers Make — what to avoid before you apply.

 Bank Statement Loans

 Rather than relying on tax returns, bank statement loans use 12–24 months of business or personal bank statements to calculate your qualifying income.
-This allows your actual cash flow to speak for itself, regardless of what your tax returns show.

 12–24 Months Statements